Yamez-H/Thrown/README.md

 Assesets made by Blackspire, Krishna Palacio and Yamez

-All Scripts made with C# by Yames (James Holloway)
+All Scripts made with C# by Yamez (James Holloway)